 Pretty much like a lot of people, right?
 I don’t want to waste much of my life commuting to an office when I have a nice, quiet, productive home office of my own.
 And in this day and age, there are not as many reasons to even have an office if you own some types of businesses.
 So if the content I would be asked to produce is interesting and worthwhile — and for a company or organization I admired — I think I would be happy.

 I have to admit I haven’t been as aggressive in finding that position as I should have been.
-So I’m hoping this motivates me to be more pro-active in seeking these types of positions.
+So I’m hoping this motivates me to be more pro-active.
 Like all jobs, there will be a lot of competition.
 But I’ve been on a good trend professionally since the last few months of last year, so the timing should be good, too, right?

 I have become a member of the Society of Professional Journalists, which actually quickly led to this earlier mentioned offer of the freelance position.
 So I want to continue to explore how this organization can help me reach this goal.